Ask us ANYTHING

 that acts as a surfactant and a solubilizer, or mixing agent.
 We use it to solubilize and encapsulate our fragrance, so that it mixes consistently into our bulk formulations (fragrances are oily and can end up floating on top of products if they aren’t properly mixed).
 Imagine the boredom at the bottom of your unfragrant jar of body butter.
 Laureth–4 at present industry standard practices of use and concentration has been evaluated by the Cosmetic Industry Review panel (which is a USA–based body that assesses and reviews the safety of ingredients in cosmetics) and concluded to be safe.

-Listen, we all love our makeup and hair colourants, and it’s unlikely the girl population of the world is going all ‘au natural’ anytime soon, but artificial colours can release molecules that can be irritating and toxic, and while that fabulous bright blue may be irresistible in an eyeshadow, it won’t offer any added benefit to you in body lotion.
+Listen, we all love our makeup and hair colourants, but artificial colours can release molecules that can be irritating and toxic, and while that fabulous bright blue may be irresistible in an eyeshadow, it won’t offer any added benefit to you in body lotion.
 Natural colourants – the other option – tend to act naturally.
 They change and fade under UV exposure, and can make their formulations look unstable or out-of-date, even if they’re nifty and new.
 So natural colours are generally a ‘no-go’, and artificial colours, well, why would we?

 At Soaper Duper, we do not use palm oil and, whenever possible avoid using palm oil derivatives.
 When we can’t avoid using materials that are palm-oil derived we do everything we can to ensure that the palm oil used is RSPO certified.